dedztbh/Luojia1-Cloud-Detection/README.md

 Then removes all pixels over a threshold (image is chunked and each chunk have different threshold).
 The image is now only left with clouds and dimmer parts of the streetlights.

-Then average blurring which removes streetlights because their bright pixels are scarce (and very bright pixels are already removed) so they are averaged out.
+Then average blurring removes streetlights because their bright pixels are scarce (and very bright pixels are already removed) so they are averaged out.

 Right now the cloud mask is taking its shape.
 Then some noise reduction by remove dark pixels (different threshold for each chunk) and remove small connected components.